Ochibobo/LearnieCP/src/engine/constraints/Notes.md

 ### IsLessOrEqual
 - When this or any other value cannot be met by the values of `iv` & `v`, then there is not solution.
 There's no need to proceed.

+#### TableCT
+-  We have one bit for each of the bit set for each of the tuple.
+-  Gather all tuples with x = 1, for example and mark all their equivalent bitset values with `true`.
+Do the same for all the other bitsets x=2, x=3, x=n, y= 1,..., z = n
 -